The Ball-on-Plate is the 90’s Arcade experience re-imagined.

 How can algorithms fly airplanes and drive cars autonomously?

-Control theory addresses this question through the concept of feedback.
-Assume we want to manouvre the ball to the center of the screen.
+Assume we want to direct the ball to the center of the screen.
 Sensors measure the ball position.
-The data is sent to a microcomputer, which computes tilt angles for the plate.
-The tilt angles are chosen such that the ball moves towards the plate's center, and achieved by sending respective voltages to the motors.
+The data is sent to a microcomputer (feedback), which computes tilt angles for the plate.
+The tilt angles are chosen such that the ball moves towards the plate's center, and achieved by sending respective voltages to the motors (control).
 This process is repeated over and over again, leading to a feedback loop that continuously corrects the ball's position towards the center.

 Imagine holding the plate in your hands.
-If the ball is left to the center, you will tilt the plate to the right, and vice versa.
-The further away the ball is from the center, the stronger you will tilt the plate.
-Linear feedback controllers do precisely that: They take the difference of the ball-position from the center and multiply it with a constant gain.
-The product is the plate angle, outputted as a voltage to the motors.
+If the ball is to the left of the center, you will tilt the plate to the right, and vice versa.
+The further away the ball is from the center, the steeper you will tilt the plate.
+Linear feedback controllers do precisely that: They take the difference of the ball-position from the center and multiply it with a constant (Kp).
+The product is the plate angle, which is achieved by outputting a respective voltage to the motors.

 If the gain is chosen well, the ball automatically moves to any desired position on the plate.
 However, there is room for improving performance!

-When the ball is standing still, static friction causes the ball to stick even when the plate is slightly tilted.
-This can greatly affect control performance: Recall that a linear controller multiplies the difference of the ball and target position with a constant number to compute the tilt angle.
-If this factor is chosen too small, the ball may never start rolling.
-As a human, we would carefully increase the tilt angle incrementally until the ball finally starts rolling.
+When the ball is standing still, static friction causes the ball to stick even if the plate is slightly tilted.
+This friction can greatly affect control performance: Recall that a linear controller multiplies the difference between the ball and target position with a constant number to compute the tilt angle.
+If this factor is too small, the ball may never start rolling.
+As a human, we would carefully increase the tilt angle incrementally until the ball begins to roll.
 In control theory, this is called integral control: The algorithm sums the difference between the ball's current and desired position, multiplies this sum by a factor, and sets the plate's tilt angle to the resulting product.
 As long as the ball does not move towards the target, e.g., due to static friction, integral controllers keep increasing the tilt angle.

 Once the ball starts rolling, humans typically try to counter this movement to reduce velocity and avoid overshooting the target.
 This is mimicked by acting against the change of error, i.e., we multiply the change of the error by a constant factor and set the tilt angle to the resulting product.

 None of these controllers works well just by itself.
 Instead, all have their own strengths and weaknesses.
-A simple heuristics is to just use them all at the same time, and sum their signals, leading to so-called Proportional-Integral-Derivative-controllers (PID).
+To combine these strengths, a common approach is to just use them all at the same time, and sum their signals, leading to so-called Proportional-Integral-Derivative-controllers (PID).

 Check out portafilter machines at you local coffee machine store.
 Some particularly expensive machines advertise their fancy "PID temperature control".
 This means that there is a built-in temperature sensor, and a small computer that increases or decreases heating using a PID controller until a desired temperature is reached.
 Not really high-tech (particularly given the price of these machines) but it does the job!

-PID controllers are simple to implement and intuitive, but they have their limitations.
+PID controllers are intuitive and simple to implement, but they have their limitations.
 A simple example where PID controllers are often insufficient is in the face of safety critical constraints of operation (e.g., a car must not crash into a wall).
-Imposing such operational constraints via PIDs requires careful tuning, and often tinkering of rule-based heuristics that are prone to fail.
-Also, you may damage your system while trying to find safe gains for your PID controller.
+Imposing such operational constraints via PIDs requires careful tuning and thorough validation, which is time-consuming and error-prone.
+It is also possible to damage your system while trying to find safe gains for your PID controller.

 The animation shows the optimized predicted trajectory of the ball.
-The optimization is updated frequently to cope with the ball's true evolution.
+The optimization is updated frequently to update the ball's predicted position based on latest measurements.

-Model Predictive Control requires very specific types of systems.
-For instance, it can not model the boundary of the plate and exploit bounces to collect points faster.
+Model Predictive Control works well on very specific types of systems, but can fall short when those systems become more complex.
+For instance, it cannot model collisions from the boundary of the plate and use bounces off the wall as part of the ball's trajectory to collect points faster.
 A (somewhat brute force) alternative for optimizing input signals with predictions is Model Predictive Path Integral Control (MPPI).
-We start with some initial input sequence, copy it a thousand times, perturb every copy with random noise, and compute a weighted average based on the resulting performance of each perturbed signal.
-This approach is rather new, enabled by the abundance of computational resources, and particularly popular for robotics systems such as humanoids and quadrupeds.
+We start with some initial input sequence, copy it a thousand times, randomly modify each copy slightly to obtain many diverse but similar input sequences, and compute a weighted average based on the resulting performance of each perturbed signal.
+This approach is rather new, enabled by the abundance of computational resources.
+It is particularly popular for robotics systems such as humanoids and quadrupeds since it can model arbitrary complex dynamics and physical constraints.

 The animation shows the many samples used to find an optimal trajectory for the ball.
 Similar to MPC, the prediction is regularly updated based on the ball's position.

 The animation shows the generation of such a tree.
-Once a path is found, it is tracked by any of the aforementioned controllers.
+Once a path is found by RRT, any of the previously discussed controllers may be used to get the ball to actually follow it.

 Usually one aims to find the path that is shortest, fastest, or most energy efficient.
 RRT does not guarantee any of that, neither does it ensure that the system is actually able to track the path.
 Dynamic programming algorithms address this limitation.